aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/rows-and-columns/inserting-and-deleting-rows-and-columns/_index.md

 ---
-title: Inserting and Deleting Rows and Columns
+title: Inserting and Deleting Rows and Columns of Excel file
+linkTitle: Inserting and Deleting Rows and Columns
 type: docs
 weight: 70
 url: /net/inserting-and-deleting-rows-and-columns/